-Since we were already geared for a hike, we proceed to Hanginan even if the image was no longer there.
+Since we were already geared for a hike, we headed to Hanginan even if the image was no longer there.
 In addition, we were totally interested on what the chapel and the peak looks like.
 But before we started the trek, we were gently reminded to abide to some of the beliefs of the people in the area.
 One, we are not allowed to complain on how strenuous the hike will be.
 Second, we have to make a wish at the chapel.
-After having been duly reminded of these two, we then commenced to the peak.
+When everything was settled, we then commenced with the hike.

 But then, we were reminded by the first rule upon taking this journey: No complaints allowed.
 Nobody asked us to do this and so we have to finish what we started.
 We met several devotees, both young and old, along the way and they too continued the journey no matter how slippery and strenuous the trail was!
 So we continued going higher and higher until we saw this astounding view!